Skip to main content

 Choosing the Right CB Radio

 The CB radio market ranges from basic $40 units to feature-packed models over $200.
 For most truckers, a mid-range radio in the $80-$150 range provides the best value.
+If you want side-by-side picks, see our roundup of the best CB radios for 2026.
 Here is what to look for:

 Cobra 29 LTD Classic — The benchmark CB radio for trucking.
 40 channels, instant channel 9/19 access, RF gain control, SWR calibration built in, and a reputation for durability.
 Around $100.
 If you want one radio that works and lasts, this is it.